forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > Likely a ceasefire is a requirement to discuss this topic officially.

-> Here, out of a Swiss perspective), the current language legislation in the Ukraine is considered - let's say - odd.
+> Here, out of a Swiss perspective, the current language legislation in the Ukraine is considered - let's say - odd.
 In Switzerland there are three main languages, namely Italian (native speakers about 10%), French (native about 20%) and German (about 60%, though learned first and spoken is mainly an alemannic dialect, collectively referred as Swiss German).
 Additionally Romansh is a national language spoken by about 0.5%.
 Official notes from EDA: <https://www.eda.admin.ch/aboutswitzerland/en/home/gesellschaft/sprachen.html>, Expatica on Languages: <https://www.expatica.com/ch/education/language-learning/languages-in-switzerland-107845/>, Wikipedia: <https://en.wikipedia.org/wiki/Languages_of_Switzerland>)).

 #### Language Situation in the Ukraine
 * Wikipedia on the language policy in the Ukraine <https://en.wikipedia.org/wiki/Language_policy_in_Ukraine>